 (b) is otherwise satisfied that it is appropriate to do so in the circumstances of the particular case.

-[Section 62D inserted by No. 38 of 2011 s.
+[Section 62D inserted: No. 38 of 2011 s.
 38.]

 62E.
 Transitional regulations

 (1) If there is no sufficient provision in this Division for dealing with a transitional matter, regulations made under this Act may prescribe all matters that are required or necessary or convenient to be prescribed for dealing with the matter.